Thoughtfully designing products and systems for tomorrow

 The NMI welcomes partnerships.
 We work with a wide range of partners to pioneer systems and materials that promote circularity, for proactive materials management.
 Whether it be circular materials management systems at the municipal to global scale, or innovative and biologically degradable materials and products that meet the high expectations of industry and the consumers they serve, we take a holistic approach to your issues.
 As we work, we’re also training the next generation of engineers and scientists, so that they consider our context-driven and Green Engineering design approach in all they do.

-Our Bioseniatic℠ Laboratory offers testing and certification for any material or product, currently in development or use, which meets our criteria—from any researcher or manufacturer.
-Materials and products bearing the Bioseniatic™ certification mark represent a new generation of biologically degradable materials and/or products that are consumed by microbes in the receiving environment—even your backyard.
+Our Bioseniatic℠ Laboratory offers testing for any material or product, currently in development or use, which meets our criteria—from any researcher or manufacturer.
+Bioseniatic™ materials and products represent a new generation of biologically degradable materials and/or products that are consumed by microbes in the receiving environment—even your backyard.
 Bioseniatic™ materials and products may come from nature or be synthetic, but regardless of their source, all are microbially degraded and non-toxic, which makes them safe for animals, people and our planet.

 By working with our industry partners who seek to shore-up consumer confidence in their products, we are striving to correct confusion which has been brought about by the marketing terms “biodegradable” and “compostable.”